Llandow air disaster: Course of events

 On 12 March 1950, an Avro 689 Tudor V, Star Girl, owned by Airflight Limited and being operated under the "Fairflight" name, took off from Dublin Airport in Ireland, on a private passenger flight to Llandow aerodrome in South Wales.
 The aircraft had 78 passengers and 5 crew on the manifest.
 The flight had been chartered privately for a trip to Belfast to watch the Welsh rugby union team compete against the Irish in the Five Nations Championship at the Ravenhill Stadium.
 The aircraft had been initially booked for 72 passengers, but the plane had been stripped to accommodate another six.

 The weather conditions were clear, and no incident was reported after the outbound journey aboard the same aircraft.

 Eyewitnesses (including a Mr Russell) state that at 3:05 pm the Avro Tudor was approaching runway 28 of Llandow aerodrome at an abnormally low altitude with the undercarriage down.
 The pilot attempted to correct the descent by increasing the power of the engines and brought the plane up.
 The aircraft rose steeply to 100 m (300 ft) attaining a nose-up attitude of 35 degrees to the vertical, and then the aircraft stalled.

 Star Girl plummeted towards the ground with the right wingtip hitting the ground first, followed in turn by the plane's nose and left wing, which separated from the fuselage when it made contact.
 The plane turned clockwise and finally came to a rest near a field beside Park Farm close to the small hamlet of Sigingstone (or Sigginstone).
 There was no explosion on impact or ground fire.

 Two passengers who were sitting in additional seats bolted in at the back of the tail section walked away unaided, and a third man, who was in the lavatory and knocked unconscious at the time of the crash, survived but was in the hospital for four months.
 Eight more survivors of the initial impact died later in hospitals of their injuries, bringing the final death toll to 80, 75 passengers and all five crew.

-The March 13, 1950, edition of the New York Times reported thus:
+The March 13, 1950, edition of the New York Times reported:

 "London, 12 March—Eighty men and women were killed in Wales today in an aeroplane crash, the worst disaster in the history of aviation.
 Three men survived.
 The death toll eclipsed the previous record for airplanes, set last Nov.
 2, when a fighter plane rammed an airliner near the National Airport in Washington, causing the deaths of fifty-five persons.
 It also exceeded the toll of seventy-three dead in the loss of the United States Navy dirigible Akron off Barnegat, N.J., on 4 April 1933.
 The eighty persons lost in Wales went to their destruction in a type of aircraft – the British Avro Tudor – that had already caused fifty-four fatalities and had been banned from passenger service on Britain's publicly owned international airlines."